 Up to 1.3 million Americans alive today have some form of congenital heart defect.
-In the United States, about 36,000 children are born with a heart defect each year.
-At least nine of every 1,000 infants born each year have a heart defect.
+In the United States, about 32,000 children are born with a heart defect each year.
+At least eight of every 1,000 infants born each year have a heart defect.
 The causes of congenital heart disease are still under investigation, but there scientists and physicians are making progress.

 Causes of Heart Defects